Priyanka-2468/Clinic_Management_Sysytem/README.md

 # Clinic/Hospital Management System

-Welcome to the Clinic/Hospital Management System!
  This project is designed to efficiently store and manage patient data, as well as handle appointment bookings and cancellations.
-The system is built using Python and Tkinter, with MySQL as the database backend.
+The system is built using Python and Tkinter, with MySQL as the database backend.The Clinic/Hospital Management System is designed to streamline administrative tasks, improve patient record-keeping, and enhance the overall appointment management process.
+It ensures that essential patient information and appointment details are readily accessible and efficiently managed.

 ## How to Run the Project